pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-azure.md

 # On Azure

-This is a step-by-step guide to install an Aptos node on Azure.
+This is a step-by-step guide to install an Pont node on Azure.
 Follow these steps to configure a validator node and a validator fullnode on separate machines.

 :::danger Did you set up your Azure account?
 This guide assumes that you already have Azure account setup.